 - Implied consent notice

-- Search warrant to take a biological sample (like blood or urine)
+- A search warrant to take a biological sample (like blood or urine)

-- Search warrant for your medical records (where law enforcement uses chemical test results from a medical/hospital blood draw contained in the medical records against a DUI suspect in court)
+- A search warrant for your medical records (where law enforcement uses chemical test results from a medical/hospital blood draw contained in the medical records against a DUI suspect in court)

 We vigorously challenge each of the ways that law enforcement may have obtained a blood sample or chemical test result in a Georgia DUI case.